Seer has transformed hospital-based testing into a comfortable, patient-centered experience at home.

 The world’s largest curated epilepsy data library

-This data is used to train Seer Assist, our proven event-labelling algorithm that has been the key to delivering long-term monitoring at scale.
+This data is used to train Seer Assist, our proven event-labeling algorithm that has been the key to delivering long-term monitoring at scale.
 Seer Assist has scanned hundreds of thousands of hours of clinical data, using input from human experts to learn and identify key events for diagnostic review.
 This technology saves neurophysiologists countless hours of data review time.

 Seer’s involvement in the global epilepsy research community has led to the development of our most innovative enabling technologies